SamiAbouAsali/automated-plant-watering-system/README.md

 # Automated Plant Watering System

-This project is an automated plant watering system I built using Java and an Arduino Grove beginner Kit.
+This project is an automated plant watering system I built using Java and an Arduino Grove Beginner Kit.

 The goal was to create a system that could monitor the moisture level of soil and automatically water a plant when it became too dry.
 A moisture sensor collects readings from the soil, then the Java program uses those readings and decides when the water pump should turn on or off.